The voices of our community

 close looking and discussion with

 Amanda Douberley, Assistant Curator/

-The focus of this month's subject is a print in the Democracy of Print exhibition.
+The focus of this month's subject is (coming soon)

 Develop your critical thinking skills by learning to look at objects in detail.
 This skill is useful in navigating everyday life, your job or studies.Contact Information: Benton Museum Visitor Services 486-4520 More

 3/27Foreign Policy Seminar Series: Jonathan M. Katz

 Foreign Policy Seminar Series: Jonathan M. KatzFriday, March 27th, 202004:30 PM - 06:00 PMStorrs CampusWood Hall Basement Lounge